elunico/JPEdit/Plugins.md

 Your main class **must** go in the root of the package `jpplugin.exampleplugin` or whatever you choose to name the second package.

-#### JPEdit No used the Java Module system from 2022-2025. module-info.java is no longer required
+#### JPEdit used the Java Module system from 2022-2025. module-info.java is no longer required
 ~~#### Step 4 - Creating the `module-info.java` File~~

 ~~Since JPEdit is now compatible with the module system of Java, you must create–in the source root of your project—a `module-info.java`~~